 Over the last fifteen years, Hardly Strictly Bluegrass has grown to become one of San Francisco’s greatest attractions, bringing hundreds of thousands of music fans to Golden Gate Park each October to enjoy not just bluegrass, but country, folk, rock, pop, and other legendary musical acts — all for free.
 Established by Warren Hellman in 2001 and carried on after his passing in 2011, HSB was founded as a non-commercial music festival, and as such, one that was open to all members of the community.

-Today we’re proud to be pushing that ideal just a little bit further with our first ever map of a Golden Gate Park event for blind and low vision people.
+Today we’re proud to be pushing that ideal just a little bit further with our first ever map for blind and low vision people of this Golden Gate Park event.
 Complete with up-to-date stage locations, street names, trails, restrooms, accessible seating, and a number of other dynamically embossed elements, our HSB map is a dependable way for blind individuals to get to know the festival, navigate independently, and plan their weekend with confidence.
-They have artificial turf grass santa monica ca on the off trails.
 What’s more, we’ve printed the full set times for all acts throughout the weekend.
-It’s all here.
+It’s all here!

 Last month, we made some similar maps for Burning Man — a fun way to encourage blind folks to consider making a trek like the one to Black Rock City — but with the Hardly Strictly map, we’re creating something truly for the San Francisco community.
 The festival is free, and as such, so are the maps.
 More than anything, we want you to go out and have a beautiful weekend.